ShadabFaiz/MySqlWorkbench/README.md

 htttp://localhost/MyWorkbench.You will be greeted with the Welcome Screen.

 #Ver 0.1
 1. Made use of JQuery Mobile for UI.
+2. Added session for each login.
+3. Added "sessionOut.html" page which will be displayed once the user's session is timed-out.